KarrLab/obj_tables/docs/migration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each data file in the *data repo* must contain a *Model* that documents the version of the *schema repo* upon which the file depends.
+For migration to work properly this version must be a sentinel commit in the schema repo.
 This Git metadata is stored in a *SchemaRepoMetadata* *Model* (which will be in a *Schema repo metadata* worksheet in an Excel file).
 The metadata specifies the schema's version with its URL, branch, and commit hash.
 A migration of the data file will start at the specified commit in the *schema repo*.
 An example